-- (a) The Casino Gaming Licensee shall provide for person(s) employed or to be employed in a casino, training courses relating to the playing of games, the conduct of games and associated activities in connection with the operations. - (b) All training courses shall be: - (1) Conducted by the casino operator or, with the approval of the Commission, by the nominee of the casino operator; and - (2) Of such content, format, and duration as approved by the Commission. - (3) Offered, to the extent possible by the casino licensee, to prospective applicants of the Commonwealth on a periodic basis as approved by the Commission. - (c) The successful completion of an approved training course is a prerequisite for: - (1) The issuance of casino key employee license or a casino employee license; or - (2) the approval of the Commission to making of an amendment (and such amendment being made) in a licensee in respect to the type of work performed or to be performed by the licensee and for employment of the licensee in the type of work specified in the license, either in the first instance pursuant to the amendment, unless the licensee is qualified by the experience, satisfactory to the Commission, appropriate to the type of work to be performed by him as a licensee.

-- (d) A casino operator may conduct gaming on a simulated basis for the purpose of training employees, testing gaming equipment, and gaming procedures and demonstrating the conduct and playing of games provided: - (1) it has obtained the prior approval of the Commission; - (2) is monitored by the Commission; and, - (3) has paid all required fees as determined by the Commission.
+- (a) The Casino Gaming Licensee shall provide for person(s) employed or to be employed in a casino, training courses relating to the playing of games, the conduct of games and associated activities in connection with the operations. - (b) All training courses shall be: - (1) Conducted by the casino operator or, with the approval of the Commission, by the nominee of the casino operator; and - (2) Of such content, format, and duration as approved by the Commission. - (3) Offered, to the extent possible by the casino licensee, to prospective applicants of the Commonwealth on a periodic basis as approved by the Commission. - (c) The successful completion of an approved training course is a prerequisite for - (1) The issuance of casino key employee license or a casino employee license; or - (2) the approval of the Commission to making of an amendment (and such amendment being made) in a licensee in respect to the type of work performed or to be performed by the licensee and for employment of the licensee in the type of work specified in the license, either in the first instance pursuant to the amendment, unless the licensee is qualified by the experience, satisfactory to the Commission, appropriate to the type of work to be performed by him as a licensee. - (d) A casino operator may conduct gaming on a simulated basis for the purpose of training employees, testing gaming equipment, and gaming procedures and demonstrating the conduct and playing of games provided: - (1) it has obtained the prior approval of the Commission; - (2) is monitored by the Commission; and, - (3) has paid all required fees as determined by the Commission. - § 175-10.1-325 Mandatory License Requirements: A condition of a casino license or any casino service provider or casino vendor license, the Commission or its authorized representatives may inspect and monitor, at any time and with or without notice, any part of the licensed casino, its gaming operations, equipment, records, and related activities and any similar area or activity of the licensed casino service provider or casino vendor, and that a law enforcement officer may enter any such area as requested by the Commission.
+The Executive Director may authorize representatives of the Commission.